Etika: Reactions and analysis

 Following the announcement of his death, Amofah became the top trending topic on Twitter worldwide as many of his fans posted tributes for him.
-Several YouTubers also offered their condolences to Amofah on social media.
+Several YouTubers offered their condolences to Amofah on social media.
 Felix Kjellberg, known as PewDiePie, was one of the first YouTubers to post a tribute to Amofah, stating in a tweet, "Hard to grasp that he's actually gone, left us way too soon.
 You will continue to live on in our hearts.
 Rest in peace Etika".
 Beauty YouTuber James Charles expressed on Twitter: "My heart is so so heavy hearing this news.
 I hope that the community FINALLY realizes that creators are human beings with real, valid feelings".
 The official "YouTube Creators" Twitter account posted a tribute to Amofah: "We mourn the loss of Etika, a beloved member of our gaming creator community".
 Rapper Lil Nas X also shared his condolences, stating that he "didn't know Amofah very well" but did know that he "inspired many and made a lot of people very happy".
 Other personalities who offered condolences included Keem, DanTDM, and SonicFox.

 The circumstances surrounding Amofah's death prompted discussions on social media about dealing with mental health as a content creator.
 In an article from The Verge, internet personalities such as Asmongold and CoryxKenshin lamented how the negativity targeted towards content creators can be detrimental to their well-being, and that people who leave negative remarks on social media do so with the perception that online content creators are immune to such criticism, due to their ability to make money online.
 Doctor of internal medicine Alan Bunney echoed similar sentiments, also claiming that struggles with mental health have been "increasingly common" in content creation.
 Fiona Nova, content creator and friend of Amofah, also condemned his fans on Twitter for disregarding his mental health struggles as jokes, while Cardona stated that Amofah was often attracted to the vitriol he received.
 Amofah's death also highlighted social media platforms' handling of posts by users who appear at risk of mental illness or who are contemplating suicide.
 YouTube, in removing Amofah's final video, stated that removal of such videos is standard practice to "reduce the potential for copycat acts of self-harm, videos that express suicidal ideation" and that as part of this, it sends information to users relating to national suicide hotlines to provide help.
 The website also offered resources regarding mental health concerns among creators, such as courses and videos.
 However, Amofah's situation was noted as emblematic of YouTube's passive approach to aiding creators in coping with the pressures of content creation.